-Even as we witness breathtaking progress in our work to end formal discrimination against the LGBT community, at NCLR we see every day the human toll our shattered immigration system takes on many in our community and in our larger human family.
+Even as we witness breathtaking progress in our work to end formal discrimination against the LGBTQ community, at NCLR we see every day the human toll our shattered immigration system takes on many in our community and in our larger human family.
 Basic humanity and decency demand change.
 We must reform this system.
 I know if we work hand in hand we can win reform.
 I know because I have seen firsthand how far we have come on other challenging cultural questions.
-When we asked our fellow Americans “what kind of nation do you want to live in?” many answered by embracing LGBT equality.
+When we asked our fellow Americans “what kind of nation do you want to live in?” many answered by embracing LGBTQ equality.
 Now, we are asked this same question on the issue of immigration.
 Let us answer in kind.

 Take a look at our joint article below, or read it here.

 Harnessing the Power of the New American Majority

 By Maria Echaveste, Benjamin Todd Jealous, and Kate Kendell

 “Our journey is not complete until we find a better way to welcome the striving, hopeful immigrants who still see America as a land of opportunity.”